Trastuzumab and hyaluronidase-oysk (Herceptin Hylecta)

 - A new rash or a rash that is not relieved by prescribed medicines

-- Signs of reaction: fever or shaking chills, flushing, facial swelling, feeling dizzy, headache, trouble breathing, rash, itching, chest tightness, or chest pain
+- Signs of reaction: fever or shaking chills, flushing, facial swelling, feeling dizzy, headache, trouble breathing, rash, itching, chest tightness, or chest pain.
+If this happens, call 911 for emergency care.

 - Pain that does not go away, or is not relieved by prescribed medicines